-At Kent you learn from academics making the discoveries that shape our world and our four-year Integrated Master's in Physics gives you the opportunity to work with these researchers, in an area of your choosing.
-This gives you a valuable postgraduate qualification which can help to give you the edge in the job market.
+Do you want to discover the world of matter and energy, heat and light, radiation, sound and electricity?
+Or want to use the transferable skills developed by Physicists to discover a world of job opportunities?
+At Kent you learn from academics making the discoveries that shape our world.
+Our four-year Integrated Master's in Physics gives you the opportunity to work with these researchers, in an area of your choosing, and gain a valuable postgraduate qualification which can help to give you the edge in the job market.

-We have a strong focus on your future career and how to get you there, and to ensure you are equipped with the skills and knowledge needed to succeed in today's job market, our curriculum changes and adapts.
+We have a strong focus on your future career and how to get you there.
+Gain skills and knowledge that will open the door to careers in medical physics, defence, finance, teaching or data analytics and can even be part of our world-leading research activity.
 You also benefit from our expert careers advice to give you the best possible start when deciding on your future career and a flexible approach that enable you to move between our range of Physics based programmes.

 If you do not have the grades or scientific background for direct entry, you can take the Physics Foundation Year.
 Upon successful completion of this year, you are able to to move onto any of our Physics, Physics with Astrophysics, or Astronomy, Space Science and Astrophysics degrees.

-BBB, including A level Mathematics and Physics (not Use of Mathematics)
+BBB, including A level Mathematics or Physics at B (not Use of Mathematics)

 The University will consider applicants holding/studying BTEC Extended National Diploma Qualifications (QCF; NQF;OCR) in a relevant Science or Engineering subject at 180 credits or more, on a case by case basis.
 Please contact us via the enquiries tab for further advice on your individual circumstances